-What mom wouldn't appreciate a little edible treat on Mother's Day?
-Although you could buy her a box of chocolates or take her out for wine and dessert, it'll mean so much more if you make her something from scratch.
-Plus, Mom will especially appreciate that this recipe is low in calories — just 100 calories per decadent creamy cup!
+Who wouldn't appreciate a little edible treat on Valentine's Day?
+Although you could buy a box of chocolates or take your loved one out for wine and dessert, it'll mean so much more if you make them something from scratch.
+And they'll especially appreciate that this recipe is low in calories — just 100 calories per decadent creamy cup!

 The best part about this delicious dessert is the edible chocolate cup you serve it in!
 Use cupcake liners made of parchment paper rather than regular paper since they'll easily peel off your chocolate cup once it hardens.
 Silicone baking cups work well too.

 1 cup plus 2 tablespoons dairy-free dark chocolate chips